Updated: December 2017

 - Great Price

-Where this stove truly shines is with its programmable features.
+Where this model truly shines is with its programmable features.
 You can use the controller at the top of the unit to set specific temperatures that are based on the day and hour.
 This means you can have the temperature set lower during the nighttime when you are sleeping, and higher during the day when you need more warmth.
 This is a great idea for those who are trying to conserve their pellet fuel.
 You can still manually adjust the thermostat or burn intensity (5 levels) if you don’t feel like programming it.
 The best part about all of this-there’s an included remote that can do everything we just mentioned.

 These high quality and innovative features would be in vain if the customer service were shoddy, but this is the polar opposite with Castle.
 They are the only pellet stove company that offers live customer support.
 In the event that a part needs replacing they stock all service parts to make maintenance a breeze.
 This allows buyers to purchase with confidence which is something everyone appreciates.
+This service is even extends to the entire stove itself, which will be replaced in the event of an fault.

 The only downside we can think of is that the Castle Serenity might be a bit small for some homeowners, but this is a minor complaint in light of the other benefits.
-Overall, if you have a smaller home and want a highly reliable pellet stove with programmable options-this is the purchase for you.
+Overall, if you have a smaller home and want a highly reliable appliance with programmable options-this is the purchase for you.
 For a more in-depth look check out the full Castle Serenity Review.

 #2 The Pleasant Hearth – (best for large house)